tradichel/2sl-jobexecframework/README.md

 [2sl-jobconfig-awsdeploy](https://github.com/tradichel/2sl-jobconfig-awsdeploy) - a repository that contains jobs configured to deploy resources using the awsdeploy job (job-awsdeploy)

-For example, the awsdelpoy job can have many different jobs configured to run using that job container:
+For example, the awsdeploy job might have the following different jobs configured to run using that job container:

 - Deploy an IAM role
 - Deploy an AWS account